 That Wednesday, without provocation, Chunee made a powerful lunge against his den.
 Fortunately, over the years, the den had been hardily fortified and the bars were the size of a man’s arm.
 But it did not matter how large they were as this time he “broke the tenon, or square end at the top of the hinge story-post,” and this loosened the strong iron gates that had resisted his prior attacks.

 Chunee’s orange stomping behavior heightened Cross’s concern.
 He now mixed arsenic with a conserve of roses and offered it to the elephant.
 But again, Chunee refused to eat it.
-As Chunee was five tons and furious, Cross was fearful of the consequences and dispatched a message to his brother-in-law named Herring.
+As Chunee was five tons and furious, Cross was fearful of the consequences and dispatched a message to his brother-in-law named Herring, who was an excellent shot.

-Herring was an excellent shot, and when he arrived, Cross and Herring went to view an elephant skeleton to determine the best spot to shoot Chunee, but when they got to Surgeons Hall in Lincoln’s-Inn Field there was no skeleton to view.
-They did, however, obtain three rifles, and, it was at that point that the men split up: Herring went back to the Change, and Cross went to talk to an eminent anatomist and then obtain military help, but an hour later when Cross arrived back at the Change, he found Chunee dead!
+When Herring arrived, he and Cross went to view an elephant skeleton to determine the best spot to shoot Chunee, but when they got to Surgeons Hall in Lincoln’s-Inn Field there was no skeleton to view.
+They did, however, obtain three rifles, and, it was at that point that the men split up: Herring went back to the Change, and Cross went to talk to an eminent anatomist and then obtain military help.
+However, an hour later when Cross arrived back at the Change, he found Chunee already dead!

 Apparently, during Cross’s absence, Chunee’s fury increased to such a point the keepers fought him with pikes and spears to prevent him from liberating himself from his den.
 This did little to deter the elephant who only became more incensed.
 In fact, the elephant was so incensed, Cross’s friend Tyler worried the elephant might fall through the floor.
 This would endanger everyone below, and, so, everyone inside the Change was removed.

-One nineteenth century poet decided to pay his respects to Chunee with the following poem titled, “As He Laid Dead at Exeter Change.”
+After Chunee’s horrible death, one nineteenth century poet decided to pay his respects to the magnificent elephant with the following poem titled, “As He Laid Dead at Exeter Change.”

 - He seem’d to drop, to sudden rest;